 TEAM 2 TRAFFIC: I-10 eastbound closed near Grosse Tete after trailer crosses median; congestion past Ramah

-GROSSE TETE — Recovery efforts for a tractor-trailer that crossed the center median on Interstate 10 near Grosse Tete has brought eastbound traffic to a halt.
+GROSSE TETE — Recovery efforts for a tractor-trailer that crossed the center median on Interstate 10 between Grosse Tete and Lobdell brought eastbound traffic to a halt Wednesday.

 According to the Department of Transportation and Development, vehicle recovery operations were happening near Mile Marker 143 near the Iberville-West Baton Rouge Parish line.